Antonito/Rush-Scroller/README.md

 The goal of this rush was to create a Demo like crackers did during the 80's - 90's.

 We started on Friday at 8pm, and finished  on Sunday at 11pm.
+We used the LibLapin 1.7 (Epitech's graphic lib)

 The delay between each effect is defined by the macro TIMER_DELAY in include/tools/common.h (if set to 0, no timer)